 a.
 Before the time fixed for the start of play (arranged so that the playing session will conclude no later than 6pm) the team captains shall make up their respective playing lists, placing the players in rating order or order of deemed playing strength; they shall exchange lists and toss for colours.
 The team whose captain wins the toss shall take white on the odd-numbered boards.

 b.
 At the time fixed for the start of play, the captains shall start the clocks of those players having the move.
-If a player be absent, an eligible substitute may be put in within the first hour; otherwise his opponent, if present, shall score the game as a win.
+If a player be absent, an eligible substitute may be put in within the first hour; otherwise their opponent, if present, shall score the game as a win.
 If neither player is present or substituted then the game shall be scored a loss for both sides.

 The NCCU consider that the FIDE rule implemented July 2009 of zero tolerance for being absent at the start of play is unworkable and therefore this rule does not apply for any County matches.

 c.
-All moves in 135 minutes, plus a 10 second increments (135 min + 10 sec).
+For the Open section, the default time control is all moves in 135 minutes, plus a 10 second increment from move 1 (g135 + 10 ”).
 The duration of play will be a maximum of 5 hours.
 If suitable digital clocks are not available, then each player shall make not less than 40 moves in 2 hours and then the game played to a finish with 30 minutes extra for each player for the remainder of the game.
-The rates of play and the duration of the sudden death finish may be varied by mutual agreement of the two captains.
+For the ratings limited sections, the default time control is all moves in 105 minutes, plus a 10 second increment from move 1 (g105+10”) The rates of play and the duration of the sudden death finish may be varied by mutual agreement of the two captains.

 d.
 One game will be played between each pair of players.
 A win will count one point and a draw half a point.